 Spinal cord stimulators are electric devices that are implanted in the spine and are designed to treat chronic pain by stimulating the spinal cord.
 These devices have been proven to be effective in treating chronic back pain, though they will not cure the underlying condition.

 Holistic and alternative approaches

-Additional nonsurgical treatments for chronic back pain can include homeopathic and holistic approaches, such as acupuncture, natural medicines such as Kali Carbonicum, chiropractic care, and meditative exercises such as yoga.
+Additional nonsurgical treatments for chronic back pain can include homeopathic and holistic approaches, such as acupuncture for pain management, natural medicines such as Kali Carbonicum, chiropractic care, and meditative exercises such as yoga.

 Chiropractic care is a particular area that receives much debate, as some chiropractors claim to treat back pain by adjusting the spine, while others claim that their manipulation methods can treat pain in the spine without altering the spine itself.

 Chiropractors are not medical doctors and are considered a form of alternative medicine, so a doctor will not typically refer patients to a chiropractic professional.
 The jury is out on whether or not chiropractic treatments are truly effective, but research suggests that they are.